Revolutionising the Financial Market through Digital Lending

 RBI augmented the digital lending space by promoting technology through fin-tech or P2P lenders.
 The exponential growth in the digital lending space is attributed to enabling the policy of e-KYC wherein users can verify demographic details and other relevant information.
 The fintech companies making use of the facility increased the customer base by several folds.

-The implementation of Aadhar card as one-point verification helped to fulfil regulatory requirements like evaluating individual credit risk.
-As these processes were swiftly possible, on-boarding the customers needed no extra efforts.
+The implementation of the Aadhar card as a one-point verification helped to fulfill regulatory requirements like evaluating individual credit risk.
+As these processes were swiftly possible, onboarding the customers needed no extra effort.

 Redefining Traditional Banking

-In spite of the high-interest rates customers have turned a blind eye as the instructions for digital lending is simple and fast.
+Despite the high-interest rates, customers have turned a blind eye as the instructions for digital lending are simple and fast.

-Traditional banking only approves 25-40 per cent of the loan applications, and digital lending has emerged a winner in reducing this hiatus with access to customer data like transaction behaviour, app-based data, location information, social data and others.
-It is estimated that new lending models are pointing to an increase in loan approval by an additional 10–15 per cent which is a tremendous market opportunity.
+Traditional banking only approves 25-40 percent of loan applications, and digital lending has emerged as a winner in reducing this hiatus with access to customer data like transaction behaviour, app-based data, location information, social data and others.
+It is estimated that new lending models are pointing to an increase in loan approval by an additional 10–15 percent which is a tremendous market opportunity.

 Going the right way

 The costs are lower for digital lending as the physicality is non-existent and every other process happens online.
+Similarly, in the realm of secure data management, understanding virtual data room pricing.
 Additionally, digital lending has made great strides in increasing the customer base along with their loan portfolios.